-- When the partition with which the port is associated experiences a partition fundamental reset.
-See section Partition Fundamental Reset on page 5-8 for more information on partition fundamental resets. - When the operating mode of a port is modified and the OMA field is set to reset.
-See section Reset Mode Change Behavior on page 6-14 for more information on what occurs when the OMA field is set to reset.
+- When the switch experiences a fundamental reset. - When the operating mode of a port is modified and the OMA field is set to reset.

 Hardware ensures that the minimum port reset output assertion pulse width is no less than 200 μS.